-Together with various clinical departments of MONIKI as well as with external organizations, laboratory employees conduct series of studies in the field of RM.
-In particular, as a result of the work carried out with the Institute of Theoretical and Experimental Biophysics RAS (Pushchino) and the Department of Pediatric Surgery of MONIKI the model of anal incontinence (encopresis) and the method of bone marrow cells atopic transplantation for its correction were created.
-Methods of biodegradable scaffolds vitalization and implantation are also being invented.
-The direction of the experimental conditions correction in laboratory animals by tissue transplantation into the immune privileged areas (anterior chamber of eye, testicles) is actively developing.
-Methods of pancreatic tissue transplantation, which allow achieving the experimental diabetes compensation, were created.
-Also we developed thymic tissue transplantation techniques, the use of which leads to increase of the average and maximal life span in the intact animals or to reduce mortality after the exposure to radiation in lethal dose.
-These studies were funded under the grant of the President of the Russian Federation for young scientists, the Russian Sciences Academy Presidium programs "Supporting innovation and development" and the programs of the Fund of assistance to development of small forms of the enterprises in scientific and technical sphere ("UMNIK", "START").
-The authors of this work in 2013 were awarded by the Moscow Region Governor's Prize in the Field of Science and Innovation for Young Scientists.
-They are offered to create a separate research group with a focus on the selection in the future as an independent scientific laboratory.
+Together with clinical departments of MONIKI, as well as with external organizations, in 2010-2021 the Laboratory's staff conducted a wide range of research in the field of RM.
+In particular, as a result of work carried out with the Institute of Theoretical and Experimental Biophysics of the Russian Academy of Sciences (ITEB, Pushchino) and the Department of Pediatric Surgery of MONIKI, a model of anal incontinence (encopresis) and a method of atopic bone marrow cell transplantation for its correction were created.
+Methods for vitalization and implantation of biodegradable materials have been developed.
+The direction of correction of experimental conditions on laboratory animals as a result of tissue transplantation into immunoprivileged areas was actively developed: the anterior chamber of the eye, testicles.
+Methods for transplantation of pancreatic tissues have been developed to achieve compensation of carbohydrate metabolism in alloxan diabetes mellitus; methods of thymus tissue transplantation, the use of which leads to an increase in the average and maximum life expectancy in intact animals, a decrease in mortality when animals are exposed to a lethal dose, etc. These studies were funded under the grant of the President of the Russian Federation for young scientists and graduate students, under the programme "Innovations and developments” of the Russian Science Academy, programs of the Fund for the Development of Small Forms of Enterprises in the Scientific and Technical Sphere (UMNIK, START).
+The authors of this work in 2013 were awarded the Prize of the Governor of the Moscow Region in the field of science and innovation for young scientists and specialists.
+Within the Laboratory, they were asked to create a separate scientific group with the perspective to becoming an independent scientific laboratory in the future.